What Happened with Carolyn Cassady

 My second biggest failure also has a name, "African Avatars and the Secret of Fatima," for which I got paid $200 in 2001.
 In it I prophesied that Jesus may or may not have returned already, and in either case, he's probably black.
 This news went world-wide republished in various languages in various MAGA'zines and internet sites, and according to the ex-Prime Minister of Congo/Brazzaville, in "every church in the Congo."
 6 years later I'm still getting phone calls about it.
 Just yesterday, in fact.
 Thanks for the $200, Duncan.
 The rest of you can go shove, thankya Jesus.

 Hard to place where my failed love-letter affair with Carolyn Cassady lies in this enumeration.
 She paid me a couple thou.
 In the throes of her infatuation, I learned that I'm a better writer than Jack Kerouac Himself.
 She never much cared for his stuff anyhow, she said.
 Thankya Jesus again.
 Here's the story:

-Us failures, lacking literary resources, as unto the homeless "with nowhere to lay their heads," must paw through the garbage cans of society's castoff creativity and peek through the peepholes of forgotten places for our meager material.
+Us failures, lacking the generous resources of the overprivileged class, as unto the homeless "with nowhere to lay their heads," must paw through the garbage cans of society's castoff creativity and peek through the peepholes of forgotten places for our meager material.
 Sometimes we stumble upon dust-covered baubles to shine and sell.
 In this case it was an old motorcycle derelict named Stanley.

 In spring of 2002 Stanley, scrawny, straggle-bearded, snaggletoothed, and on social security brought me a few snarled plastic bags full of cassettes he'd been recording for 15 years.
 They'd been suffering Tucson's sizzling summer heat in his beat-up one-room trailer near the dry wash in a dusty trailer park containing poverty-stricken teenage thieves.